 Program administrator: Lea Tilless

 The Doctoral Program of the Department of Legal Studies offers a unique opportunity to conduct independent research, complete doctoral-level course work and gain experience with teaching and other academic activities.
 The Department of Legal Studies welcomes doctoral projects on topics pertaining to our research and teaching areas.
 Applicants holding a law degree and an additional master’s degree qualify for an SJD degree offered by the Department of Legal Studies.
-Applicants who do not have a law degree, but hold a master’s degree in a field related to human rights, qualify for a Doctor of Philosophy (PhD) in Political Science — Human Rights Minor, offered jointly by the Department of Political Science.
+Applicants who do not have a law degree, but hold a master’s degree in a field related to human rights, qualify for a PhD degree in Political Science - Human Rights Track, offered jointly by the Department of Political Science.